Stool233/logseq-store/pages/Dekker's algorithm.md

 - One disadvantage is that it is limited to two processes and makes use of busy waiting instead of process suspension.
 (The use of busy waiting suggests that processes should spend a minimum amount of time inside the critical section.)
 - Many modern CPUs execute their instructions in an out-of-order fashion; even memory accesses can be reordered (see memory ordering).
 This algorithm won't work on SMP machines equipped with these CPUs without the use of memory barriers.
 - Additionally, many optimizing compilers can perform transformations that will cause this algorithm to fail regardless of the platform.
+- To alleviate this problem, volatile variables should be marked as modifiable outside the scope of the currently executing context.
+	- Note however that the C/C++ "volatile" attribute only guarantees that the compiler generates code with the proper ordering; it does not include the necessary memory barriers to guarantee in-order execution of that code.
+	- C++11 atomic variables can be used to guarantee the appropriate ordering requirements — by default, operations on atomic variables are sequentially consistent so if the wants_to_enter and turn variables are atomic a naive implementation will "just work".
+Alternatively, ordering can be guaranteed by the explicit use of separate fences, with the load and store operations using a relaxed ordering.
 -